MicrosoftDocs/windows-powershell-docs/docset/windows/dfsr/set-dfsreplicatedfolder.md

 ### -DfsnPath
 Specifies the DFS Namespace folder path of the replicated folder.

-This parameter is used to connect replication group to the replicated folder.
+This parameter is used to connect the replication group to the replicated folder.

 ```yaml
 Type: String